Sameh Zoabi: Childhood and education

 Zoabi grew up in Iksal, a village near Nazareth, Israel.
 His father is a farmer.
-He studied at Tel Aviv University, graduating with a dual degree in film studies and literature, and then attended Columbia University on a Fulbright scholarship, receiving his MFA in 2005.
+He studied at Tel Aviv University, graduating with a dual degree in film studies and literature.
+He then attended Columbia University on a Fulbright scholarship, receiving his MFA in 2005.

 Zoabi lives in Brooklyn and teaches at New York University.

 Career

 Zoabi made Be Quiet, a short film, in 2005.
 His feature length debut was Man Without a Cell Phone (2010).
 He won Best Screenplay Award at 12th Asia Pacific Screen Awards for Tel Aviv on Fire (2019).
 The movie was also nominated for a 2019 European Film Award for Best Comedy and was Luxembourg's submission to the 92nd Academy Awards for Best International Feature Film.